gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/putout.md

 ## Installation and Versions

-Be sure to have one of the last versions of node before installing it:
+Be sure to have one of the latest versions of node before installing it:

 ```
 ➜  putout-hello node --version